aixcoder-plugin/aiXcoder-7B/README.md

 However, we have plans for further development of the aiXcoder model series already in motion.
 In the near future, we aim to release new versions of the model that have been meticulously instruct-tuned for a wider range of programming tasks, including but not limited to test case generation and code debugging.
 Through these instruct-tuned models, we anticipate offering developers more comprehensive and deeper programming support, helping them to maximize efficiency at every stage of software development.

 ![table_1](./assets/table_1.png)
-> aiXcoder 7B surpasses mainstream models in nl2code benchmark.
+> aiXcoder 7B surpasses mainstream models in nl2code benchmark. aiXcoder-7B is an enhancement of aiXcoder-7B-Base, fine-tuned on one hundred thousand data entries similar to Evol-instruct for one epoch.

 <br>
 <br>

 ![table_3](./assets/table_3.png)
-> aiXcoder 7B surpasses mainstream models in code completion scenarios.
+> aiXcoder 7B Base surpasses mainstream models in code completion scenarios.

 <br>
 <br>